Dean Kremer: Los Angeles Dodgers (2016–2018)

+Minor leagues

-In the 2016 Major League Baseball draft, Kremer was picked in the 14th round by the Los Angeles Dodgers, 431st overall.
+In the 2016 Major League Baseball draft, Kremer was selected in the 14th round by the Los Angeles Dodgers, 431st overall.
 He signed with the Dodgers for a signing bonus of $147,500.
 At the time, he threw a fastball in the 90–93 mph range that sometimes reached 94 mph-95 mph, a slider, a curveball, and a splitter.

 Kremer made his professional debut on July 3, 2016, for the Ogden Raptors of the Rookie Pioneer League.
 On August 11, he was promoted to the Great Lakes Loons of the Class A Midwest League.
-Kremer finished his first professional regular season between the two teams with a 2–1 record and a 2.27 ERA, as in 31.2 innings he struck out 35 batters, while giving up 19 hits and 7 walks while holding hitters to a .176 batting average.
-In the playoffs, Kremer pitched 10.1 innings with an 0.87 ERA and 6 strikeouts, and recorded the final eight outs of the Loons' championship-clinching win over the Clinton LumberKings.
+Kremer finished his first professional regular season between the two teams with a 2–1 record and a 2.27 ERA, as in 31 2/3 innings he struck out 35 batters, while giving up 19 hits and seven walks while holding hitters to a .176 batting average.
+In the playoffs, Kremer pitched 10 1/3 innings with an 0.87 ERA and six strikeouts, and recorded the final eight outs of the Loons' championship-clinching win over the Clinton LumberKings.

-The Dodgers assigned Kremer to the Rancho Cucamonga Quakes of the Class A+ California League for the 2017 season.
+The Dodgers assigned Kremer to the Rancho Cucamonga Quakes of the High-A California League for the 2017 season.
 There he made 33 appearances for the team (including six starts), was 1–4 with three saves and a 5.18 ERA, and struck out 96 batters in 80 innings.

-He returned to the Quakes for the 2018 season and was named a California League Mid-Season All-Star.
+Kremer returned to the Quakes for the 2018 season and was named a California League Mid-Season All-Star.
 Kremer was 5–3 with a 3.30 ERA with 13.0 strikeouts per 9 innings (9th in the league) in 16 starts for the Quakes before he was promoted to the Tulsa Drillers of the Texas League on July 5.
 In his debut for them, he pitched a three-hit shutout against the Midland RockHounds while striking out 11.
 He was named the Texas League Pitcher of the Week on July 8.